Symmetric bases for finite element exterior calculus spaces: Invariant bases

+\begin{theorem} The following spaces have $S_3$-invariant bases up to sign if and only if the corresponding condition holds.

-\end{theorem} \begin{proof} The first direction of this theorem, that is, constucting the invariant bases, is due to Licht \cite[Theorem 7]{li19}.
+\end{theorem} \begin{proof} The first direction of this theorem, that is, constructing the invariant bases, is due to Licht \cite[Theorem 7]{li19}.
 It remains to prove the converse, that Licht's construction is complete: There are no invariant bases in the remaining cases.

-Let $\Z/3$ denote the subgroup of $S_3$ consisting of rotations of $T^2$.
+As before, let $\Z/3$ denote the subgroup of $S_3$ consisting of cyclic permutations of $\{0,1,2\}$; these give rotations of $T^2$.
 We observe that a basis that is $S_3$-invariant up to sign is also $\Z/3$-invariant up to sign.
 Our strategy, then, is to decompose the finite element spaces into irreducible $\Z/3$-representations and then to apply the obstruction to having invariant bases given by Proposition~\ref{prop:obstruction}.

 If $r\ge1$, then applying the geometric decomposition Corollary~\ref{cor:geodecomp}, we have the isomorphism of $\Z/3$-representations

 where $F_{ij}$ denotes the edge joining vertices $i$ and $j$.
 We observe that the factor $\left(\oP_r\Lambda^1(F_{12})\oplus\oP_r\Lambda^1(F_{20})\oplus\oP_r\Lambda^1(F_{01})\right)$ satisfies the hypotheses of Proposition~\ref{prop:3s}, so